justinperkins/linky/README.md

 You will want to setup your config file before using it.
 An assumption is made that you already have your remote host setup with your public key for authentication, therefore you only provide your remote host and username, not your password

-# image resizer script

-If you make use of the special key, background_image, then you will probably want to utilize this resizer script (Mac only) to auto-resize a bunch of images
+# some gists to help you out

+  1. bin/gists/amazon_mp3_music.rb
+      Given a URL to an Amazon MP3 Album page, will give you the following: album, artist, URL to album art, referral link for Amazon
+  2. bin/gists/image_resizer.rb
+      Simple ruby script that breaks out to a dynamic apple script that utilizes Image Events.app (Mac OS X only) to resize image to your desired width

 # dependencies